magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 The Third Truth is the ‘prognosis’.
 Cessation: *dukkha-nirodha*.
 The experience of *dukkha*, of incompleteness, can fade away, can be transcended.
+It can end.
 Dukkha is not an absolute reality, it’s just a temporary experience from which the heart can be liberated.

 The Fourth Noble Truth is the ‘cure’.
 It is the Path; it is how we get from the Second Truth to the Third, from the causation of *dukkha* to